Wyoming Parks, Fields, and Preserves

 Our newest park addition is the Wyoming Multi-purpose Field located at our Wyoming Recreation Center, 9940 Springfield Pike.
-This synthetic athletic field was completed in February of 2011 and has been in full use since it’s opening.
-The field is lined for football, soccer, lacrosse (men’s and women’s) and baseball.
+This synthetic athletic field was completed in February 2011 and has been in full use since its opening.
+The field is lined for football, soccer, lacrosse (men’s and women’s), and baseball.
 It is a great asset to our community.
-For reservation information or other field questions, call 513.821.5200.
+For reservation information or other field questions, call 513-821-5200.

 Located at the end of Durrell Avenue and Crescent Avenue.
-Two baseball/softball fields are located within the park, which are then converted to soccer fields in the fall.
+Two baseball/softball fields are located within the park.
 On the south end of the park, a basketball court can be found.
 A playground is located at the north end.
-Accessible restrooms and an emergency telephone are available at Foster Memorial Park.
+Accessible restrooms and a picnic shelter are available at Foster Grove Memorial Park.

-Located on Chisholm Trail at the Oregon Trail intersection, Chisholm Park is home to a spring softball field and a fall soccer field.
+Located on Chisholm Trail at the Cody Pass intersection, Chisholm Park is home to a spring softball field.

 Camp John McLean Memorial Park